 Quick, quick, slow - the dance steps of collapse What kinds of stories are we telling one another these days about the fall of civilizations?
 The idea that the decline of a civilization is without narrative causality is itself a narrative.
-This is the unacknowledged ideology of historian Niall Ferguson’s recent piece for Foreign Affairs. … Continue reading The decline of civilization – sudden or gradual?”→
+This is the unacknowledged ideology of historian Niall Ferguson’s recent piece for Foreign Affairs. … Continue reading The decline of civilization – sudden or gradual?

 A confession: I visited the Great Barrier Reef a couple of years ago and it was the most stunning experience of my life.
 The beauty, intricacy, diversity, were amazing.
 The experience of immersion in this underwater world was and is vivid – literally alive.
 But I felt profoundly uneasy participating iin the industrial system that … Continue reading How to deviate from climate change destruction – the case of the Great Barrier Reef

 In reply to Matthew Taylor's question over at his RSA blog: "how can it be true both that there are some social environments which encourage particular attitudes and behaviours (which could be said broadly to fit an egalitarian outlook) while, at the same time, in relation to any specific problem or decision, a set of … Continue reading On the relationship between behaviour and context in Cultural Theory